The 14 Best Standard and Combat Flight Simulators [2020 Guide]

 Choose from dozens of different aircraft options, over 100 maps that represent historical battles, full-scale combat missions, and intense player vs player experiences with gamers from all over the world.

-Better yet, even though War Thunder released almost 8 years ago, they continue to update the game with new aircraft, maps, and missions.
+Better yet, even though War Thunder was released almost several years ago, the game is continually updated with new aircraft, maps, and missions.

 World of Warplanes